git-town/git-town/website/src/stacked-changes.md

 branches.
 Don't forget to populate changes across all branches in your stack by running `git town sync --stack` or `git town sync --all`.

-#### Avoid unnecessary chaining
+#### Avoid unnecessary stacking

-If your feature branches don't depend on each other, put them in (independent) top-level feature branches.
-This way you can ship them in any order.
+To reduce merge conflicts, feature branches should not diverge too much from the main development branch.
+Stacking multiple changes on top of each other amplifies this divergence.
+Overly "tall" stacks are therefore an anti-pattern to avoid.
+It's often better to work in independent top-level feature branches by default, and only stack branches if the changes they contain really depend on each other.
+This way you can get your changes reviewed and shipped concurrently and in any order, i.e. faster and with fewer merge conflicts.

 #### Organize branch chains in the order you want to ship